redis/redis-doc/topics/security.md

 This requires you to install Redis with the 'make BUILD_TLS=yes' flag as well as to install the OpenSSL development libraries.

-Requirements for Ubuntu include tcl-tls and libssl-dev.
+To find out more about configuring TLS, visit the [Redis TLS documentation.](https://redis.io/topics/encryption)

-TLS configuration of cipher suites, protocols and client authentication are supported.
+The configuration of cipher suites, protocols and client authentication is supported within Redis.
 To find out more about configuration best practices, visit the [Mozilla SSL configuration generator.](https://ssl-config.mozilla.org/#server=redis&version=6.0&config=intermediate&openssl=1.1.1d&guideline=5.4)